 It’s pretty simple to use, but there are a few points to consider, instead of just pulling a mask on your face and hoping for the best.

 Stores provide a wide range of sleep masks – from simple and plain to embellished and sophisticated.
-But practically all of them (at least those that I saw) made from polyester.
-So why not to make a nice sleep mask from 100% silk fabric especially that is not difficult?
-You will get the mask exactly as you want it, it can be customized easily to your face if at first it doesn’t fit well and at the same time you will improve your sewing skills and will be better prepared to next more complicated sewing projects.
+But practically all of them (at least those that I saw) are made from polyester.
+So why not make a nice sleep mask from 100% silk fabric especially that is not difficult?
+You will get the mask exactly as you want it, it can be customized easily to your face if at first, it doesn’t fit well and at the same time, you will improve your sewing skills and will be better prepared for the next more complicated sewing projects.

-The mask will be in contact with the skin on your face and must be made of a natural soft material.
+The mask will be in contact with the skin on your face and must be made of a naturally soft material.
 And what is better for the mask than pure silk?

 The mask for sleep should also be comfortable – not too tight and not too loose.
 You need full darkness when you put the mask on therefore it needs to cover your eyes completely and be thick enough to block all light.
 Elastic bands ( or any other band you use to tie it ) should not press on the head or ears, even if at first this does not seem a problem, in time it may become, the mask will stay in place the whole time while you sleep.
 Make sure also that the mask does not cause discomfort around the nose area.

 For example, I put this fun embroidery on the mask, but it is not necessary and you can decorate your own sleep mask as you want or just leave it plain ( again, please remember that any embellishment should not make the mask prickly ).

 First, prepare everything you need so that during sewing you do not have to be distracted by a search for the right tool.